lljb3/Corp-Full-Theme/README.md

 2. Better RequireJS script loading!
 Now script shims are being loaded properly and thru async, causing better page speed scores all around.

 3. Fusion Page Builder!
 Make sure to turn off Bootstrap loading within the Fusion plugin's settings.
+It is also now recommended instead of required to install this or Bootstrap 3 Shortcodes.

 ## What's new in 3.6.1?